(above: 2019 Future Leaders Program launch event with Peter Woolcott AO)

 The program is an interactive series of five events and discussions, providing an opportunity for participants to learn how they can improve the future of the public sector.
 Importantly, the program is not a training course, rather of series of curated experiences integrated through the following activities:

 The program presents an excellent opportunity to build networks and connections across the sector.

 The program seeks emerging and future leaders who are passionate, established and engaged about the public sector in their workplace, with aspirations of progressing to management roles.

 Interested participants will be required to fill in a nomination form, which will need to be endorsed by a delegate at the SES level, or equivalent.
-Nominations will be managed internally by your organisation.
+Nominations will be managed by corporate members.